EBC Trek with Island Peak Climbing - 16 Days

 • Sightseeing tours of historical UNESCO World Heritage Sites in Kathmandu

-What to Expect from Everest Base Camp with Island Peak in Spring and Autumn?
+What to Expect from Everest Base Camp Trek with Island Peak Climbing in Spring and Autumn?

 The 20-day Island Peak Climbing starts with a short flight from Kathmandu to Lukla.
 But before that, we have a full-day sightseeing tour of Kathmandu's UNESCO World Heritage Sites.
 The trekking journey begins once you land in Lukla.
 We trek through Phakding to Namche Bazaar, then Tengboche, Dingboche, and Lobuche, and finally reach Everest Base Camp.
 We also take a morning hike to Kala Patthar to observe the glorious Himalayan sunrise over Mt.
 Everest and the surrounding mountains.